openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

     Buffering is done on the pixel level, so using this option will significantly increase the creation time of the mosaic.

--   :guilabel:`none`: Doesn't use cloud buffering
+-   :guilabel:`none`: Doesn't use cloud buffering.
 -   :guilabel:`moderate`: Masks an additional **120 m** around each larger cloud.
 -   :guilabel:`aggressive`: Masks an additional **600 m** around each larger cloud.

 Snow masking
 """"""""""""

-Define how snowy pixels will be masked.
+Defines how snowy pixels will be masked.

 -   :guilabel:`on`: Masks snow.
 This tends to leave some pixels with shadowy snow.
 -   :guilabel:`off`: Doesn't mask snow.
 Note that some clouds might get misclassified as snow, and because of this, disabling snow masking might lead to cloud artifacts.